shreyashkalushte/Flask-App-Cat-Dog-Classifier-using-CNN/README.md

 • Numpy</br></br>

-First we train the model and save it.
+First we build and train the model and save it.
 We then import this model into our flask application.
 So users can upload their photos and receive the prediction.

-For this project, we used pre-trained model MobileNetV2 from keras.
-MobileNetV2 is a model that was trained on a large dataset to solve a similar problem to this project, so it will help us to save lots of time on buiding low-level layers and focus on the application.

-Keras documentation for MobileNetV2 - https://keras.io/api/applications/mobilenet/

 The model has the accuracy of 97.79 % for the train dataset and 97.32 % for the test dataset.